NathanHandley/EQWOWConverter/README.md

 - BLPNG Converter (or other PNG -> BLP conversion software)
 - WDBX Editor (or other DBC editor)
 - Ladik's MPQ Editor (or other MPQ editor)
-- Installed client of the EverQuest Trilogy
+- Installed and unpatched client of the EverQuest Trilogy

 # Instructions
 **Extracting Everquest Assets**